barbearclassico/infrastructure/DESIGN.md

-TO DO:
+# Playbooks to do:
 - telegram
-- photoselector`
+- photoselector

-Others
 - gitolite
 - bookmarks